 Geotagging and location tracking aren’t the killer app of IoT.
 It’ll always be a secondary benefit to other sensors that provide the primary business case.
 The primary sensor needs to be able to justify the business case and any location tracking will be a secondary consideration in improving the business case.

 Unless there’s a niche market for your single sensor devices, such as the cycle races or the larger retail shopping market, the latter faces its own extinction event provided courtesy of online alternatives—but that’s a different discussion altogether.
-Because it works in a specific and limited use case, it doesn’t mean that a use case will translate into a justification to be used elsewhere.
+Because it works in a specific and limited Applications, it doesn’t mean that a Applications will translate into a justification to be used elsewhere.

-Each use case needs to be analyzed to determine whether clients will be willing to accept the solution cost.
+Each Applications needs to be analyzed to determine whether clients will be willing to accept the solution cost.
 These are gadgets that are hidden from view.
 Flogging them based on design and fashion like Apple iPhones at inflated prices doesn’t fly.
-The gadgets and use case must sustain themselves!
+The gadgets and Applications must sustain themselves!

 The Glitter Bomb